 Stephen qualified in 2007 with a BSc Honours degree in Yorkshire.
 After completing his rotations in the NHS he chose to specialise in sports physiotherapy both working in Rugby League and private practice.
 Stephen specialises in rehabilitation from the elite sportsman or woman to the casual enthusiast enabling a reduction in pain and enhancing performance.
-Soft tissue work, mobilisations and manipulations are some of the tools used to achieve this goal.
-Stephen is qualified in Acupuncture, Pilates and Golf Performance and Injury Management and maintains a healthy appetite of sports competing in triathlons and rowing events.
+Stephen is currently undertaking a Masters in Sports and Exercise Medicine at Queen Mary's University and can also be seen on a weekend being the match physio in rugby games down in Barnes.

 Liam qualified from Nottingham University in 2011, entering the NHS and completing a variety of disciplines including working in multiple Musculoskeletal Outpatient clinics and the Major Trauma Centre in Oxford.
 During this time Liam also built up Sports Physiotherapy experience, including working for Premier with St.Edwards School 1st XV Rugby team, Wasps Academy EPDG and voluntary work with OURFC & England U16’s Rugby.
 Liam has left the NHS to work more closely with Premier, including St.Edwards School Rugby and Rowing teams and also working in Professional Motorsport.